 The Crystal Bridges Museum of American Art, founded by Alice Walton, is nestled between the lush green nature.

-Variety of paintings and art worth millions of dollars were acquired from across the world by Walton.
+A variety of paintings and art worth millions of dollars were acquired from across the world by Walton.

 Architect Moshe Safdie skillfully designed the museum creating trails and gardens throughout the spacious grounds.

 This museum was inaugurated to the public in the year 2011.
 Whilst visiting the caves in Arkansas, a trip to this captivating museum is a must.